-When you have an electric fireplace for added warmth and to create a cozy ambiance, it’s important to know how to maintain the fireplace to ensure it operates well and gets long-term use.
+When you have a modern electric fireplace for added warmth and to create a cozy ambiance, it’s important to know how to maintain the fireplace to ensure it operates well and gets long-term use.

 At some point, you may want to remove the screen on the fireplace to access the firebox or make modifications to the fireplace.
 Knowing how to perform minor tasks can allow you to maintain the product and avoid potential issues in the future.